czodroid/BadumTsss/PRIVACY.md

 ## General

-BadumTsss app just play a sound !
+BadumTsss app only plays a sound!

 ## Information being collected